Public Health

 “Lyme disease is a geographic illness that’s most common in the New England, mid-Atlantic states, also in the upper Midwest,” Dr. Auwaerter said.
 “But it’s spreading to new areas where people may not be as familiar, like spreading down the Shenandoah Mountains in Virginia, for example, or across into Ohio, Northern Indiana and Michigan.”

-“Now, obviously, during the winter, ticks are not always active, but here in Maryland, I’m often surprised because I’ve had people with tick bites all months of the year,” he said.
+“Now, obviously, during the winter, ticks are not always active, but here in Maryland, I’m often surprised because I’ve had people with tick bites all months of the year,” Dr. Auwaerter said.
 “If the weather is warm, the ticks stir.
 And if you’re outdoors, you can get a bite.”

-When it comes to Lyme disease symptoms, “you might have a fever or headache, for example.
-You may also have flu-like symptoms,” Dr. Auwaerter said.
-“The rash, which is fairly characteristic, is this bull’s-eye rash that typically is a single spot where the tick attached and rapidly expands in a pink oval process sometimes having central clearing.
+Meanwhile, “the rash, which is fairly characteristic,” Dr. Auwaerter said, “is this bull’s-eye rash that typically is a single spot where the tick attached and rapidly expands in a pink oval process sometimes having central clearing.

 “And it can grow over two and a half inches or even much larger over a period of time and occasionally cause other spots on the skin,” he added.
 “But the rash of Lyme disease doesn’t always look like the classic bull’s-eye—frequently it can be a solid pink to red patch and often ovoid with a raised spot at the site of where the tick bite occurred.
 Sometimes if the infection continues, multiple spots occur over the body often accompanied by fever and flu-like symptoms.”

 “So, if you come home and find the tick right away, it’s not a big deal.
 You’ve done your job.
 Great.
-Keep it up,” she added.
+Keep it up,” Dr. Kaufman West added.
 “But if after a couple days you find a big, swollen tick on your hip, that’s when you should contact your physician and see if there’s anything that you should do.”

 Additionally, “some people don’t notice the tick bite ever and a few days later after hiking they’ll see that target rash,” Dr. Kaufman West said.
 “That might be early Lyme disease and there are antibiotics that you can take for that.”